pmean/build-website/text/02/questionnaire-02.md

 -   Feeling that things around you are strange, unreal or foggy.
 -   Apprehension or a sense of impending doom.
 -   Racing thoughts or having your mind jump from one thing to the next.
--   Feeling that you\'re on the verge of losing control.
+-   Feeling that you're on the verge of losing control.
 -   Butterflies or discomfort in the stomach.
 -   Tight, tense muscles.